answersLogoWhite

 Samuel de Champlain established alliances with the Wendat (Huron) people in the early 17th century.
 He provided military support and traded goods with the Wendat, which helped strengthen their position in the region against rival indigenous groups and European powers.
 Champlain also worked to establish friendly relations between the Wendat and the French colonists.

-What did the wendat live in?
+Where did the wendat settle?